winters21/heartwave/README.md

 # heartwave
-Group project for COMP 3004
+Group Project for COMP 3004